Natural oil seeps, giant oilfields, and the beginning of the California petroleum industry.

 Hollywood’s Oil Gusher

 The 2007 Academy Award-winning movie “There Will Be Blood” was loosely based on Oil!, the 1927 novel by Upton Sinclair.
 The main character was even more loosely based on Edward Doheny.

 “Although the script is based on the Upton Sinclair novel, Paul Thomas Anderson (writer-director) used only the first hundred and fifty pages for a big portion of the material,” noted a film critic.
 “The rest was contrived.
 The novel’s setting was in 1920s but it was moved to the beginning of the oil boom in California.”

 Oil and gas museums provided advice, photographs, cable-tool rig blueprints and other materials that benefited filming.
 According to the director, the fake oil used for gushers was “the stuff they put in chocolate milkshakes at McDonald’s.”

-Editor’s Note – South of Los Angeles, in Orange County, the Brea Museum and Heritage Center tells the story of the Olinda Oil Well No. 1 well of 1898 — yet another important California petroleum discovery.
-Visit the Olinda Oil Museum and Trail at 4025 Santa Fe Road in Brea.
+South of Los Angeles, in Orange County, the Brea Museum and Historical Society tells the story of the Olinda Oil Well No. 1 well of 1898 — yet another important California petroleum discovery.
+Visit the city of Brea’s Olinda Oil Museum and Trail in Brea.

 Recommended Reading: Oil!
 (1926); Dark Side of Fortune: Triumph and Scandal in the Life of Oil Tycoon Edward L. Doheny (2001); The Great Los Angeles Swindle: Oil, Stocks, and Scandal During the Roaring Twenties (1996);.
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.